hyperparabolic/nix-config/README.md

 The host `oak` includes configuration to run VMs with the following features:

 - Hardware passthrough, including GPU passthrough via OVMF for near native graphics performance
-- Seamless host / vm audio device sharing via pipewire
+- Seamless host / vm audio device sharing via pipewire with user sessions
 - Evdev input device passthrough (left-ctrl + right-ctrl to transition mouse and keyboard between host and vm)
-- QEMU sandboxing
+- CPU pinning and process isolation for performance and security
 - All running as a non-root user

 ## Inspired by